-Despite their consumer appeal, mobile technologies like the iPad are beginning to deliver even more game-changing functionality as small businesses use them to catapult themselves into the new era of mobility.
+Despite their consumer appeal, treat mobile technologies like the iPad are beginning to deliver even more game-changing functionality as small businesses use them to catapult themselves into the new era of mobility.

 The key challenge for hire car company Acorn Rentals was giving field staff access to its central database, a Filemaker-based system that tracks all vehicles and relevant details.
-In the past, drivers would drop off a car, then fill out carbon-paper forms and enter the information into the database when they got back to the office.
+In the past, drug drivers would drop off a car, then fill out carbon-paper forms and enter the information into the database when they got back to the office.
 But this process carried all the usual risks of manual entry and the inefficiencies of double-handling, so a better solution was needed to keep up with growth.

 “By implementing a mobile solution, we knew we could cut out a whole layer of administration,” explains Michael Coston, business development manager at Acorn Rentals.
 “It’s already a very admin-heavy industry as insurance companies require constant contact via fax – so wherever we can cut back on that, it’s essential to help us avoid being swamped with paperwork.”